aristanetworks/goarista/gnmireverse/client/README.md

 the gzip gRPC compression method.
 Note that this may cause an increase in CPU load on the target device due to compression overhead.

+## gRPC maximum message size

+By default, gRPC limits the maximum incoming message size to 4 MB.
+For gNMI Get, a large `GetResponse` can result if many paths are retrieved and/or the data trees are large.
+As a result, it is possible for the message to exceed the default maximum size.
+In these cases, it is necessary to configure the gNMIReverse server to accept larger message sizes from the gNMIReverse client.

 ## Debugging